Skip to content

 The OWSJ can often save ceiling height.
 By running HVAC ducts and electrical conduits through the open web rather than running them below a solid I-Beam, you can gain valuable vertical space (often 1 to 3 feet).
 This is known as coordinating services within the structural envelope and is a key benefit for buildings with strict height limitations.

-Get a Quick Cost Estimate for Your Welding Needs Anywhere in the GTA.
+Get Free Cost Estimate for Your Welding Needs Anywhere in the GTA.

 Click Here